Current Graduate Students

 Krysti Carlson-Goering is a Doctoral Candidate in History, with particular emphases in United States History, Gender & Labor History, History of Science and Technology, Women & Technology, Mass Media History.
 View her full CV.

 Melanie Highsmith is a third-year doctoral student at Kansas State University who studies 19th century conceptions of health and wellness, and construction of asylums.
 Ms. Highsmith is currently a Graduate Teaching Assistant who teaches US History to 1877.
 Previous degrees include two M.A. degrees from Texas Tech University in History (2018) and Physical Anthropology (2015) as well as a B.A. in History from Angelo State University (2012).
 Theses over power dynamics at St. Elizabeths Hospital and forensic analysis of heavy bladed tool marks provide an interdisciplinary background to draw from.
 Former work experiences include time as a Biological Science Aid for the USDA and a Dermestid Colony Operator.
 Her research interests include: Illness and Medicine, Social Deviancy, and Asylum Construction.
 View her full CV.

-Hannah Palsa is a second-year doctoral student at Kansas State University.
+Hannah Palsa is a third-year doctoral student at Kansas State University.
 Prior to coming to Kansas State, she completed a M.A. in History at Northern Illinois University in 2018 and her B.A. at Purdue University in 2014.
-Hannah’s research interests include animal history, the human-animal relationship, and 20th Century America.
-Her research is concentrated on the Dogs for Defense program and the K9 Corps of World War II.
+Her research is focused on the Dogs for Defense program that was established during World War II by American dog fanciers.
+Her particular research interests include how children and adults reacted to Dogs for Defense, how Dogs for Defense operated as an American home front organization, how propaganda convinced dog owners to donate their animals to war, and how Dogs for Defense challenged previously held ideas of pet keeping and pet ownership in 1940s America.
 View her full CV.